Vishwajeet-Swamy/Mars-rover/Readme.md

 open the web browser

-If your apache local server is running on default port i.e 80 then go to the url http://localhost/mars-rover-problem-CI/
+If your MAMP apache local server is running on default port i.e 80 then go to the url http://localhost/mars-rover-problem-CI/

-If your apache local server is running on other than default port Ex:8080 then go to the url http://localhost:8080/mars-rover-problem-CI/
+If your MAMP apache local server is running on any other port ( not default port ) Ex:8080 then go to the url http://localhost:8080/mars-rover-problem-CI/

 ## INPUT